: O, wonder!

 - Madoka and Sayaka in Puella Magi Madoka Magica start out thinking they're in a typical Magical Girl series.
 Cue abrupt disillusionment when the idealistic Mami is killed in action in the third episode.
 Sorry girls, it's not that kind of series.

 - Shinji Ikari from Neon Genesis Evangelion.
 However, he is a lot less of a Wide-Eyed Idealist than many examples.
-He also possibly already knows at least one of the hideous secrets of the Evas, though he does chose not to remember it.
+He also possibly already knows at least one of the hideous secrets of the Evas, though he does choose not to remember it.
 It was how his mother ended up "dying"- she was turned into a pool of LCL and her soul got sucked into Unit 01 during a test run- with him watching as a young tyke.
 Ouch.

 - Luffy tends to get most of these moments in One Piece, as he honestly doesn't care how the world works unless it's directly relevant to him somehow.
 The other members of the Straw Hat crew also occasionally get moments of it, being among the very few denizens of the relatively tame East Blue to travel the considerably more deadly Grand Line, and thus having heard precious little about it beforehand.